manongrimaud/manongrimaud/README.md

 - **Stanley Cavell's ordinary language philosophy**: skepticism, world-projection, and the phenomenology of human-machine interaction
-- **Bergson's philosophy of technology**: the distinction between AI as *organon* (instrumental drift) and AI as *supplement* — a normative horizon for alignment
+- **Bergson's philosophy of technology**: the distinction between AI as *organon* (instrumental drift) and AI as *supplément d'âme* — a normative horizon for alignment
 - **The Socratic daimon figure**: AI as interlocutor that orients rather than decides

 ## A working thesis